Conversation heart chocolate bark for Valentine’s Day is easy to make with a heart-shaped silicone mold.

 Plus I got this silicone heart ice cube tray from the dollar bin at Target and I wanted to make something with it.

 Plus, I’m going to a party and I needed something to bring.
-A Valentine’s Day party.
-A virtual Valentine’s Day party at the Dollhouse Bake Shoppe blog.
+A Valentine’s Day party at the Dollhouse Bake Shoppe blog.
 Isn’t it always so nice to be invited to parties?
 You can join me, if you like.
 If you’ve not yet stopped by the Dollhouse Bake Shoppe blog, you must scroll through page after page of Lindsay Ann’s cutest, cleverest treats.
-Case in point: all of these Valentine’s Day goodies.

 how to make conversation heart bark